mbrukman/why-svelte/readme.md

 > **update Jan 2023**: definitely still true -
 > I mean sure there are a lot more jobs today,
 > I'm not going to cite jobs data,
-> but given *SvelteKit just hit 1.0* I think Enterprise **adoption**
+> but given *SvelteKit just hit 1.0* I think we'll see more and more jobs.
-> aka jobs will happen more and more.
-> There are a lot of people spreading Svelte.
-IMO this is wonderful,
-> Svelte is HTML+JS+CSS done so, so well.

 There are few jobs for Svelte right now.
 Our team members are developing skills